gwendalminguy/gwendalminguy/README.md

 **Junior Web & Mobile Full-Stack Developer**

 As a curious and avid learner, I recently joined the programming community after graduating the Toulouse School of Architecture in 2024.
-I discovered Python on my own, and became deeply interested in the wide range of possibilities programming offers.
+I discovered Python on my own, and became deeply interested in the wide range of possibilities programming languages offer.
 This strong new interest led me to begin studying at [Holberton School](https://www.holbertonschool.com) in early 2025.

 After working on fundamentals and low-level programming, I dived into higher-level languages, aiming to get a solid understanding of both front-end and back-end web development.
+I am currently looking for a two-year apprenticeship in a company, in order to put my knowledge into practice.

-## 💻 Formation
+## 🎓 Formation

 - **Holberton School** - Toulouse (February 2025 - Now)\
+Computer Science Fundamentals (RNCP 5)
+    - Low-Level Programming
-Computer Science Fundamentals (Low-Level Programming - Back-End & Front-End Development)
+    - Back-End & Front-End Development
+    - Application Programming Interfaces

 - **École Nationale Supérieure d'Architecture** - Toulouse (September 2016 - June 2024)\
-Master's Degree in Architecture
+Architecture Diploma (Master's Degree)

 - **Lycée Pré De Cordy** - Sarlat-la-Canéda (September 2013 - June 2016)\
 High-School Diploma (Science Major)